 The GAS filter control mainly deals with the static control of the GAS filters, which tend to drift in a large amount by temperature change.
-Each GAS filter equips with a set of the LVDT position sensor and coil-magnet actuator as illustrated in figure 4.8.
+Each GAS filter equips with a set of the LVDT position sensor and coil-magnet actuator as shown in figure ??.
 The control loop is basically closed in each set of the LVDT and actuator so that the position of the keystone is statically locked in each filter.
-Figure 5.11 shows the designed servo filter for thermal drift compensation and expected open loop gain (for the top GAS filter, F0).
+Figure 5.11 shows the designed servo filter for thermal drift compensation and expected open loop gain (for the top GAS filter in the type-B SAS).
 The bandwidth is set around 20 mHz, well below the resonant frequencies of the GAS filters (0.2-0.8 Hz).
 The DC control gain is about 100.
-As discussed in section 3.3, the GAS filter intrinsically has the thermal response of $\sim 0.8$ [mm/K].
-When the GAS filter control is applied. it is reduced to the level of $\sim 8 \ [\mu m/K]$ , which is sufficiently low for keeping the mirror vertical position in $\sim 1 \ mm$ precision.
+As discussed in section 3.3, the GAS filter intrinsically has the thermal response of ~ 0.8 [mm/K].
+When the GAS filter control is applied. it is reduced to the level of ~ 8 [ $\mu$ m/K], which is sufficiently low for keeping the mirror vertical position in ~1 mm precision.